 - Add chicken, broth, water, onion, carrot, celery, salt & pepper to the slow cooker.

 - Stir to mix well.

 - Cook HIGH 1-2 hours, LOW 2-4.

-- Strain out the veggies so only broth and chicken are left.
+- Strain out the veggies so only broth and chicken are left in the slow cooker.

 - .Cook additional 30 minutes or until mushrooms are soft.